tamarin-prover/tamarin-prover/manual/src/003_example.md

 We model hashing using the unary function 'h'.
 We model asymmetric encryption by declaring

-  * a binary function 'aenc' denoting the encryption algorithm,
+  * a binary function 'aenc' denoting the asymmetric encryption algorithm,
-  * a binary function 'adec' denoting the decryption algorithm, and
+  * a binary function 'adec' denoting the asymmetric decryption algorithm, and
   * a unary function 'pk' denoting the algorithm computing a public key from a private key.